WangHaiYang874/ABC22/questions.md

 # top of my todos

-- [ ] implementing the multi-level tau-leaping simulations, ABC framework for doing inference, and then the
-- [ ] observation: transform a time series of observations into observation at fixed time plus a noise.

-- [x] coupling prove on the CLT. failed attempt ❌.
-- [ ] finish coupling of tau-leaping to gilespie.
 - [ ] non-ABC problem. simulating the unobserved times.
 ABC refers to the ABC chemical problems. bridge move.